troclaux/notes/aws.md

 ## CloudFormation

-> fully managed service that allows you to create and manage AWS resources using templates
+> fully-managed service that allows you to create and manage AWS resources using templates

 - IaC, similar to terraform
 - template: configuration file that defines infrastructure